 You can coat the meat in the cornflour to start, but you don’t have to if you’re feeling lazy.
 I increasingly don’t bother.
 The very simplest version of the recipe is to add the beef into the slow cooker and then the wine and soy sauce.
 With a slow cooker it is difficult to reduce fluid effectively and some will emerge from the beef, so err on the side of adding too little initially.
 The beef should not be fully covered.

 If you have the time, leave this on “low” in the slow cooker for several hours.
 Typically the more the better as long as it doesn’t dry out, but a minimum of four hours and maybe up to around eight as a guide.
 If you’re about, give the beef a stir to break up the bits that stick together at some point, but this can be done later.
 If you have less time, but the cooker on high, it will still likely take several hours, and the beef may not be as tender, but it is quicker.

 If you didn’t start off coating the beef with cornflour, you can add the cornflour the “correct” way, mixed thoroughly with a small amount of water, but as long as you put it in long enough before serving you can just add it in and stir, and leave for 30 minutes or so.
-Add a little more at that point if it’s not thick enough.
+If you have you slow cooker on low, turn it to high to cook out the cornflour and thicken the sauce for a while.
 You can also add a beef stock cube if you like.
 If you have time and want to thicken the sauce you can also leave the lid slightly ajar.
+Add a little more cornflour at that point if it’s not thick enough.
 If the sauce is too thick, add a little more wine, or water.

 Taste the sauce and add more soya sauce if need be, if the wine has left things with too sharp a taste you can add a pinch of sugar to even it out.